maurolepore/tor/README.md

 function and returns a modified version that reads any number of files and stores them into a list (provided the first argument of the reader function is a path to a file).
-Compared to other packages aimed to reading files, **readwith** is more simpler, more flexible, and has less dependencies.
+Compared to other packages aimed to reading files, **readwith** is simpler, more flexible, and has less dependencies.

 ## Installation